 HMRC has introduced a dedicated COVID-19 helpline to support businesses in financial distress and with outstanding tax liabilities to receive help with their tax affairs.
 Contact the helpline on 0800 0159 559.

 All businesses in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.
-These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.

-Call the HMRC COVID-19 helpline on 0800 0159 559 for more information.
+Call the HMRC helpline on 0800 0159 559 for more information.

 Help for landlords and tenants

 Measures which protected commercial businesses from eviction during the pandemic have expired.
 The Commercial Rent (Coronavirus) Act 2022 has introduced a legally binding arbitration process for eligible commercial landlords and tenants to resolve certain outstanding commercial rent debts related to the pandemic.

 The Department for Health has a toolkit for employers to help ensure employees get reliable information about COVID-19 vaccines.

 The toolkit includes a series of resources employers can download, such as factsheets, question and answer videos, and posters.